 One of the key aims of therapy will be to develop more balanced and realistic self-evaluations rather than having self-evaluations that are predominantly negative.
 As a result, the psychologist may work with the individual to challenge and question the negative thoughts and opinions they have about themselves by examining the evidence for/against these beliefs, as well as using ‘experiments’ to test out these beliefs in real life.

-If you would like to book an appointment with one of our clinical psychologists who provides strategies to improve self-esteem please email or call the clinic on 02 9438 2511.
+If you would like to book an appointment with one of our clinical psychologists who provides strategies to improve self-esteem please make an enquiry or call the clinic on 02 9438 2511.